 Who was the woman behind the crown?
 How did Victoria balance her role as queen, wife and mother?
 Walk the path of a much loved royal and an entourage of nine children and 43 grandchildren, and discover how she harnessed the new age of photography to project an image of imperial power across continents.
 The exhibition is included in the price of admission until January 2020.

-An actual royal palace - it's where Prince William lives with the Duchess of Cambridge and their two kids.
+An actual royal palace - it's where Prince William lives with the Duchess of Cambridge and their kids.
 Though you probably won't bump into them in the hallway, it's still a fascinating window into the lives of royals past and present.
-The Diana: Her Fashion Story exhibition celebrates the life and style of the 'People's Princess'.

 London's Kensington Palace has been a royal residence for over 300 years.
 At Queen Victoria's behest, the State Rooms were opened to the public in 1899, on her 80th birthday.
 Since then it's been both a private residence for the royal family and a public museum.

-Print your smartphone voucher and show it at the Admissions office of Kensington Palace.
+Print your smartphone ticket and show it at the admissions office of Kensington Palace.

 Cancellations are not possible for this ticket.